Boat & Crew

 Meet Captain Phil Gauthier.

 Captain Phil holds a Master’s license with Auxiliary Sail and Towing Assistance Endorsements and has been Captain of the 'PINTITA' since 2016.
 He has been sailing the Chesapeake Bay since he retired from the U.S. Marine Corps in 2002, where he flew and maintained helicopters.
 He has previously worked as an Assistant Harbor Master in Annapolis, Maryland.
 Captain Phil is the owner and CEO of Atlantic Maritime Services, LLC. providing private instruction, charter, and yacht delivery services for both power and sailboat owners.
-He is a member of the Chesapeake Area Professional Captains Association and a National Safe Boating Council, (NSBC) Certified Instructor.
+He is a member of the Chesapeake Area Professional Captains Association, (CAPCA) the National Safe Boating Council, (NSBC) is a Certified Safe Boating Instructor, and a member of the Marine Trades Association of Maryland, (MTAM).

 Meet Captain Frank Arbusto